tobyhodges/probable-enigma/episodes/01-introduction.md

 > ## Today's Trainers
 >
-> To begin the class, each Trainer should give a brief introduction of themselves.
+> To begin the class, each Trainer should briefly introduce themself.
 >
 {: .discussion}